ssrando/ssrando/README.md

 There is a bug currently where recieving sword upgrades result in a crash, to avoid that, there is an option `--invisible-sword` which turns the sword invisible and avoids the crash

+To start with all light pillars closed and needing to find the tablets to unlock them, use `--randomize-tablets`

 To only generate a spoiler log, use the `--dry-run` option as a command line argument